+2. DETAILS OF OPTION.
+The details of your Option are as follows:

+Date of Grant:

+Vesting Commencement Date:

+Number of Shares Subject to Option:

+Exercise Price (Per Share):

+Expiration Date:

+The 10th anniversary of the Date of Grant indicated above or as otherwise set forth in the Plan.

+Type of Grant: Incentive Stock Option1 Non-Qualified Stock Option

+Exercise Schedule: \Box Same as Vesting Schedule \Box Early Exercise Permitted

+Vesting Schedule:

-2. DETAILS OF OPTION .
-The details of your Option n are as follows: Date of Grant: · Vesting Commencement Date: Number r of Shares Subject to Option: Exercise e Price (Per Share): Expirati ion Date: The 10th anniversary of the Date of Grant indicated above or as otherwise set forth in the Plan.
-Type of f Grant: ☐ Incentive Stock Option 1 ☐ Non-Qualified Stock Option Exercis se Schedule: \square Same as Vesting Schedule \square Early Exercise Permitted Vesting Schedule: purchase notify the within the Notwith such othe withhold limiting Compar or any of underlying you must submit to the Company payment via any ne pursuant to your Option.
-In the event that your Optine Company in writing within fifteen (15) days after two (2) years after the date of your Option grant or wastanding the foregoing, you expressly acknowledge her person has made arrangements acceptable to the (ding obligations, including without limitation, obligate the generality of the foregoing, you and the Company may require you to enter into an arrangement proving its Subsidiaries or Affiliates arising by reason of the gour Option are subject at the time of exercise or r whole shares of Common Stock and only as set forth in the Plan.
-In order to exercise your eans permitted by the Plan for that number of shares of Common Stock you are electing to on is an Incentive Stock Option, by exercising your Option you expressly agree that you will he date of any disposition of any of the Shares issued upon exercise of your Option that occurs thin one (1) year after such shares of Common Stock are issued upon exercise of your Option.
-In agree that no Shares will be delivered to you or any other person on your behalf until you or committee for the satisfaction of any non-U.S., federal, state or local income and employment tax ions incident to the receipt of Shares upon exercise of this Option.
-Accordingly, but without you expressly acknowledge and agree that, as a condition to the exercise of your Option, the ding for the payment by you to the Company of any tax withholding obligation of the Company exercise of your Option, the lapse of any substantial risk of forfeiture to which the Shares the disposition of Shares acquired upon the exercise of your Option.
-1 1 other outstanding Incentive Stock Options held by the Participant) cannot be first neasured by exercise price) in any calendar year.
-Any excess over \$100,000 shall be
+3. EXERCISE.
+You may exercise your Option only for whole shares of Common Stock and only as set forth in the Plan.
+In order to exercise your Option, you must submit to the Company payment via any means permitted by the Plan for that number of shares of Common Stock you are electing to purchase pursuant to your Option.
+In the event that your Option is an Incentive Stock Option, by exercising your Option you expressly agree that you will notify the Company in writing within fifteen (15) days after the date of any disposition of any of the Shares issued upon exercise of your Option that occurs within two (2) years after the date of your Option grant or within one (1) year after such shares of Common Stock are issued upon exercise of your Option.
+Notwithstanding the foregoing, you expressly acknowledge and agree that no Shares will be delivered to you or any other person on your behalf until you or such other person has made arrangements acceptable to the Committee for the satisfaction of any non-U.S., federal, state or local income and employment tax withholding obligations, including without limitation, obligations incident to the receipt of Shares upon exercise of this Option.
+Accordingly, but without limiting the generality of the foregoing, you and the Company expressly acknowledge and agree that, as a condition to the exercise of your Option, the Company may require you to enter into an arrangement providing for the payment by you to the Company of any tax withholding obligation of the Company or any of its Subsidiaries or Affiliates arising by reason of the exercise of your Option, the lapse of any substantial risk of forfeiture to which the Shares underlying your Option are subject at the time of exercise or the disposition of Shares acquired upon the exercise of your Option.

+If this is an Incentive Stock Option, it (plus any other outstanding Incentive Stock Options held by the Participant) cannot be first exercisable for more than \$100,000 in value (measured by exercise price) in any calendar year.
+Any excess over \$100,000 shall be deemed a Non-Qualified Stock Option.